[Advaita-l] How to begin studying Advaita Vedanta : post 1 of 3

 > Is it really necessary to know english to understand physics.

-> the Japanese invented quite a lot of technology with Japanese itself.
+> Have not the Japanese invented quite a lot of technology with Japanese itself.

 > Acharya Shanakara's "Bhaja Govindam" indicates the false value of